JWH709/Buffoon-Builder/Notes/NOTES.md

 ## Current Issues

-- If the inputs are empty when a piece of art is dropped in the main tab, the site will crash
 - Filtering jokers causes issues with drag and drop.
 Dropped joker will be a different joker than the one dragged.